m3hdi90/Image-Analyzer-for-Object-Detection/README.md

-# Image-Analyzer-for-Object-Detection
+# Image Analyzer for Object Detection
-Image Analyzer for Object Detection
+A project leveraging machine learning to detect and classify objects in images.